commedeschamps/random-user-explorer/README.md

 - Generate a random user profile (name, photo, email, city, country, address, etc.)
 - View detailed country information (flag, capital, languages, currency)
 - See currency exchange rates (to USD and KZT)
+- View the user's location on an embedded Google Map
 - Read the latest news headlines for the user's country
 - Clean, responsive, and modern UI